23 May 2026 · 7 min read

 When to See a Doctor

 Occasional tiredness after eating avocado is normal.
-See your GP if the fatigue is severe or disabling, if it happens after small amounts not just large portions, or if you have accompanying symptoms like bloating, pain, skin reactions, or brain fog.
-These may point to conditions like coeliac disease, IBS, or blood sugar dysregulation worth investigating.
+See your GP if the fatigue is severe or disabling, if it happens after small amounts not just large portions, or if you have accompanying symptoms like bloating, pain, or skin reactions.
+These may suggest conditions like IBS or food sensitivity worth investigating.

 Related